menandmice/micetro_docs/guides/implementation/vmware.rst

 Sample workflows
   These workflows are mainly intended to exhibit how users can build their own workflows using the mmSuiteClient object.

-  * Add DNS record: Adds a DNS record to the Men&Mice Suite
+  * Add DNS record: Adds a DNS record to Micetro
   * Get next free address: Gets next free address from the specified range
-  * Remove DNS record: Removes a DNS record from the Men&Mice Suite
+  * Remove DNS record: Removes a DNS record from Micetro

 Summary
 -------

-The Men&Mice Suite vRealize Orchestrator plug-in allows for the easy sending of requests to your Men&Mice Suite.
+The Men&Mice vRealize Orchestrator plug-in allows for the easy sending of requests to your Men&Mice Suite.
 The plug-in uses the JSON-RPC web service so you can call all methods in the Men&Mice SOAP API.
 The workflows in the Samples folder are extensively commented to make it easier for the user to understand how the plug-in works.
 Under the hood, the plug-in has a Java object called mmSuiteClient which contains some methods and can be configured.